 The Scrum framework includes elements that help promote openness.

-- Limiting a Sprint to 30 days or less promotes an openness to changing direction base on new information.
+- Limiting a Sprint to one month or less promotes an openness to changing direction based on new information.

-- The Sprint Goal is fixed and provides guidance, but the plan for meeting the Sprint Goal is open to change based on what the Development Team is learning.
+- The Sprint Goal is fixed and provides guidance, but the plan for meeting the Sprint Goal is open to change based on what the Developers are learning as they do the work.

 - The Sprint Retrospective's focus on continuous improvement of our team's interactions, processes, and tools invites an openness to feedback, reflection, and changing how we work.